Reading time: 4 min.

 Grafts: 3,000

 Our skilled surgeons have substantially restored these patients’ hair.
-Using hair from the back and side of the scalp, it’s possible to enhance or create density across the top of the scalp, even if you’ve lost almost all your hair.
+Using donor hair from the back and side of the scalp, it’s possible to enhance or create density across the top of the scalp, even if you’ve lost almost all your hair.

 Get a hair transplant at the Wimpole Clinic